The Retail Podcast by Vue.ai: Leaders in Retail | Vestuá33 min readReading Time: 23 minutes

-Tune into this customer interview and listen to them talk about:
+Tune into this video podcast and listen to them talk about:

 - What made them step into the re-commerce industry